How to use Basic authentication in wget

 }

---ask-password keeps the password out of the command itself, and --use-askpass fits the same job when an askpass helper is already in place.
+--ask-password is mutually exclusive with --password, and --use-askpass fits the same job when an askpass helper is already in place.

 4. Add --auth-no-challenge only when the server accepts Basic auth but never sends the normal challenge header.